1937 San Diego State Aztecs football team

 The 1937 San Diego State Aztecs football team represented San Diego State College during the 1937 college football season.

 San Diego State competed in the Southern California Intercollegiate Athletic Conference (SCIAC).
 The 1937 San Diego State team was led by head coach Leo B. Calland in his third season with the Aztecs.
 They played home games at Aztec Bowl in San Diego, California.
 The Aztecs finished the season as champion of the SCIAC, with seven wins and one loss (7–1, 4–1 SCIAC).
 Overall, the team scored 90 points for the season while giving up only 16.
-That included shutting out their opponents in 6 of the 8 games.
+They shut out their opponents in 6 of the 8 games.
 The only blemish on the season was a one-point loss to Redlands.